maarten-pennings/howto/c64cmp/readme.md

 ## Discussion

-We note that the `N` flag does not work.
+Let's start by looking at case $E0.

 ### CMP #$E0

 Note that in the third test, `CMP #$E0`, the `Z` flag is indeed set once, namely when the accumulator was E0, see `E0:-ZC`.
 As expected the `N` flag is not set; 0 is not negative.
-All following numbers also have the `N` flag cleared.
+All following numbers also have the `N` flag clear.
 If we look at all predecessors, that starts as expected:
 DF, DE, DD, DC all have the `N` flag set (`DC:N-- DD:N-- DE:N-- DF:N--`).
 But after exactly $80 predecessors, the `N` flag stops being set: